Early Alert & Referral System (EARS)

-Important EARS Information
+Important Information About EARS

-Early notification of concerns is most effective.
+- Early notification of concerns is most effective.

-Submitting an EARS Report
+Alternative Forms of Submitting an EARS Report

-Dean of Students Office
+Contact the Dean of Students Office

 Out of concern for the communication of confidential or personal information, please consider the following:

-- If you are sending an EARS report using e-mail, avoid identifying the student by name in the subject box - inserting the word "EARS" in the subject box will suffice (the EARS Report form does this automatically).
+- If you are sending an EARS report using email, avoid identifying the student by name in the subject box - inserting the word "EARS" in the subject box will suffice (the EARS Report form does this automatically).